FAQ About Billing

 Students can drop courses online through the sixth day of a normal academic term.

 Students cannot withdraw from courses online after the add/drop period ends.
 Also, students cannot drop their last class via the web.
-This function must be completed for Undergraduates through the Academic Records office in Dixon Hall and for Graduate students through the School of Graduate Studies and Research in Eberly Hall.
+This function must be completed for undergraduates through the scheduling center in Noss Hall, Room 210 724-938-1608 and for graduate students through the School of Graduate Studies and Research in Eberly Hall, Room 202.
 Global Online students should contact Global Online at 724-938-5958.

-A paper bill is mailed ONLY ONCE per semester to the student's PERMANENT address at least two weeks prior to the first payment due date.
-If an address correction is required, complete the "change of address" form and send it to Academic Records.
-All other bills during a term are E-Bills and notifications are sent to the student's Cal U email address.
+A paper bill is mailed ONLY ONCE per semester to the student's PERMANENT address approximately two weeks prior to the first payment due date.
+If an address correction is required, complete the "change of address" form and send it to Academic Records along with a copy of your updated driver’s license. .
+All other bills during a term are electronic bills, and notifications are sent to the student's Cal U e-mail address.

 Bills are mailed to the permanent billing address you provide at the time of registration.

 All first-time Cal U loan borrowers must complete online loan entrance counseling.
-You must also complete your Direct Stafford Loan Master Promissory Note using your federal PIN number.
-Also, check for missing documentation on the VIP Financial Aid tab (especially if chosen for verification).
+You must also complete your Direct Stafford Loan Master Promissory Note using your federal personal identification number.
+Also, check for missing documentation on the VIP “financial aid” tab (especially if chosen for verification).

 Documentation from the outside scholarship agency must be supplied to the Bursar's Office in order to defer the scholarship amount until the payment is received.